-In President Muhammadu Buhari’s cabinet of ministers, there is at least one former Pyrate and at least one member of other UCGFs.
+In President Muhammadu Buhari’s cabinet of ministers, there is at least one former Pyrate.
+And at least one member of other UCGFs.
 The same is true for Buhari’s special corps of bureaucrats.
-Again, the same is true for All Peoples Congress (APC) and Peoples Democratic Party (PDP) senators, representatives, assemblypersons and appointees (federal and state) in varying proportions.
+Again, the same is true for All Peoples Congress (APC) and Peoples Democratic Party (PDP) senators, representatives, assembly persons and appointees (federal and state) in varying proportions.

-This partial constitution of Nigeria’s elite corps in government with current and former UCGF members is not surprising considering these organisations recruit(ed) them at universities and other tertiary institutions of learning.
-Originally, UCGFs initiated only the best academically-preforming and the most independent-minded students.
+In this our partial constitution of Nigeria’s elite corps in government with current and former UCGF members is not surprising.
+We must consider that these organisations recruit members at universities and other tertiary institutions of learning.
+Originally, the initiations by Pyrates were for only the best academically performing and the most independent-minded students.
 Those are the kinds of people who usually end up occupying a high office in any land.
-Later on, UCGFs started to initiate mostly thrash who could pay an ever-increasing subscription which was unfortunate for universities, students, students’ families and the wider society.
+Later on, UCGFs would recruit mostly trash.
+Trash who could pay an ever-increasing subscription.
+Thus, results of such was unfortunate for universities, students, students’ families and the wider society.